henryjuho/anavar_simulations/README.md

 This repository contains the scripts, pipelines and results for the simulations presented in Barton and Zeng (2017).

-It is structured as a series of directories, one for each parameter cxombination simulated and run through the model.
+It is structured as a series of directories, one for each parameter combination simulated and run through the model.

 The IDs for these parameter combinations are described in the following ```.csv``` file: [params.csv](params.csv).